openvinotoolkit/datumaro/README.md

 # Dataset Management Framework (Datumaro)

-A framework and tool to build, transform, and analyze datasets.
+A framework and CLI tool to build, transform, and analyze datasets.

 <!--lint disable fenced-code-flag-->
 ```